 Fellows attend an intensive five-day academic orientation before entering a regimen of nine three-day weekend seminars, usually beginning Friday at 8:00 am and finishing Sunday at noon.
-Seminars rotate among osteopathic colleges and the AACOM offices.
+Seminars rotate among osteopathic colleges, the AACOM offices, and other relevant sites.
 Between monthly seminars, fellows are expected to devote a minimum of 20 hours to reading, research, and completing written assignments.

 The curriculum offers a broad range of analytic and communication tools applicable to health policy, including:

 - Foundations of health policy